hamMUSings/BrowserShack/Configuration.md

 * [WSJT-X](https://wsjt.sourceforge.io/wsjtx.html)
 * [GridTracker2](https://gridtracker.org/)

-Most of the specific settings are using the container names to connect the services
+Most of the specific settings are using the correct names to connect the services

 ## WSJT-X